StratifyLabs/StratifyBlog/content/device/2013-10-09-Context-Switching-on-the-Cortex-M3.md

 ### Context Switching Software Implementation

-The RTOS manages the interrupts and stacks in order to achieve context switching.
+The RTOS manages the interrupts and stacks to achieve context switching.
 When switching contexts, the RTOS needs a way to keep track of which tasks are doing what using a task or scheduler table.
 Three routines are then required to: perform the context